USTguy/Flare23/README.md

 ## ⬇️ Download Checkpoints

-Download the checkpoints and pseudo labels from [BaiduNetDisk](https://pan.baidu.com/s/1yFmK8WZifE-EhFQTcfsYtA?pwd=1111 ).
+Download the checkpoints and pseudo labels from [BaiduNetDisk](https://pan.baidu.com/s/1yFmK8WZifE-EhFQTcfsYtA?pwd=1111).
 Code：1111

+## 🚀 Training

+Our training process is totally depending on nnunetV2.
+Thus, you can find all the details in [nnunet](https://github.com/MIC-DKFZ/nnUNet)

 ## 🚀 Ensemble Pseudo labels